ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 ## Projections {#projections}
 Projections are like [materialized views](../../../sql-reference/statements/create/view.md#materialized) but defined in part-level.
 It provides consistency guarantees along with automatic usage in queries.

 Projections are an experimental feature.
 To enable them you must set the [allow_experimental_projection_optimization](../../../operations/settings/settings.md#allow-experimental-projection-optimization) to `1`.
-See also the [force_optimize_projection ](../../../operations/settings/settings.md#force-optimize-projection) setting.
+See also the [force_optimize_projection](../../../operations/settings/settings.md#force-optimize-projection) setting.

-Projections are not supported in the `SELECT` statements with [FINAL](../../../sql-reference/statements/select/from.md#select-from-final) modifier.
+Projections are not supported in the `SELECT` statements with the [FINAL](../../../sql-reference/statements/select/from.md#select-from-final) modifier.

 ### Projection Query {#projection-query}
 A projection query is what defines a projection.
 It implicitly selects data from the parent table.